davegarred/cap1/README.md

 To run

-    java -jar code_sample-1.jar [options] <api_key> <ticker_id>...
+    java -jar code_sample.jar [options] <api_key> <ticker_id>...

 Note that an api key and at least one ticker ID is required for this application to continue.

-Alternatively a Makefile is included that can simplify all of this using `make clean package run`
+Alternatively a Makefile is included that can simplify all of this using

+    make clean package run

-Alternatively to that you can use the Makefile to run the prebuilt jar with `make run-compiled`
+Alternatively to that you can use the Makefile to run the prebuilt jar with

+    make run-compiled

 Options available: